Last updated: June 13, 2025

 NPS Photo

-Winding alongside the San Antonio River through historic neighborhoods and farmlands, the Hike & Bike Trail provides respite from the daily grind of city life.
+Winding alongside the San Antonio River through historic neighborhoods and farmlands, the Mission Reach Hike & Bike Trail provides respite from the daily grind of city life.
 Dedicated paved pathways that connect the missions along the river are reserved for pedestrians only.
-The Hike & Bike Trail is an easy walk or ride and is suitable for even children.
+The trail is an easy walk or ride and is suitable for even children.

 If you are planning on hitting the trail, always bring adequate supplies and water.
 Summer months can be extremely hot in San Antonio and not much of the Hike & Bike Trail is shaded, so you should always carry water.

 The Hike & Bike Trail is not a loop.
 It is an out-and-back.
-Plan on hiking or biking the trek back, or catch one of the VIVA buses back.
+Plan on hiking or biking the trek back or find a car ride back.
 Take on the whole trail or just do one segment, from one mission to the next.

 To bike the trail, bring your own bike or rent a bike at one of the San Antonio Bike Share stations at each mission site.